Chapter 20 (Legion)

-"Chapter 20" is the first episode of the third season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
-It is the 20th overall episode of the series and was written by series creator Noah Hawley and co-executive producer Nathaniel Halpern and directed by Andrew Stanton.
+"Chapter 20" is the first episode of the third season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
+It was written by series creator Noah Hawley and co-executive producer Nathaniel Halpern and directed by Andrew Stanton.
 It originally aired on FX on June 24, 2019.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency, Division 3.
-Summerland and Division 3 eventually team up in order to catch Amahl Farouk from finding his original body.
-While Farouk was captured, David is now labeled as a threat and hunted down, prompting him to escape.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
+Eventually, he betrays his former friends at the government agency Division 3, who label him a threat and set off to hunt him down.
 In the episode, a young girl with the power of time travel joins a cult led by David and Lenny.

 According to Nielsen Media Research, the episode was seen by an estimated 0.377 million household viewers and gained a 0.1 ratings share among adults aged 18–49.
 The episode received mostly positive reviews from critics, who praised the narrative, character development, performances and pacing.